Why Every Modern Household Needs a Family Finance CFO

 3. Tax Strategy and Optimization

 Tax planning isn’t something you do once a year; it’s a 365-day responsibility.
 A Family CFO works to minimize the “tax drag” on a family’s wealth by understanding how taxes impact wealth management, including estate and inheritance planning, and recognizing that many wealth management services are based on a client’s assets under management (AUM).
 This makes tax considerations crucial in optimizing family finance.
+The Family CFO must also determine required minimum distributions and other tax obligations according to IRS regulations to ensure compliance and maximize tax efficiency.

 • Utilizing tax-advantaged accounts (like 529s, HSAs, or specific retirement vehicles).